hofmeister/java-cheat-sheet/README.md

   //The constructor is called once when you create new instances.
 This is where you can do initialisation
   //of properties.
 The constructor can take any arguments - like any other method.
-  //You can not call the constructor after construction. public MyClass() {
+  //You can not call the constructor after construction.
+  // - The constructor is called when you do "new MyClass();" public MyClass() {
     this.myStringProperty = "a string value";
     this.myIntegerProperty = 1234;